-Newsha's journey began as a newcomer to Canada.
-Growing up she witnessed both the incredible potential around her and the systemic challenges of racism, sexism and discrimination.
-Determined to make a difference, she dedicated her career to creating change, which led her to Vancity.
+As a newcomer to Canada, Newsha grew up navigating the dual realities of opportunity and systemic barriers.
+Determined to make a difference, she dedicated her career to creating change, a path that led her to Vancity.

 With nearly 20 years of experience at Vancity in various roles of increasing responsibility and scope, Newsha has a reputation for delivering results and making an impact.
 Examples include organizing Vancouver’s largest international summit for the Global Alliance for Banking on Values and achieving global recognition for Vancity’s Fast & Fair loan product, which was designed to displace payday lending.

 A passionate advocate for mental health, Newsha served on the board of the Canadian Mental Health Association, Vancouver Fraser Branch.
-As a lifelong learner, she holds a master’s degree in Business Administration from UBC’s Sauder School of Business, a Masters Certificate in Project Management from the Schulich School of Business, and a bachelor’s degree in Psychology from Simon Fraser University.
+As a lifelong learner, she holds a Master of Business Administration from UBC’s Sauder School of Business, a Masters Certificate in Project Management from the Schulich School of Business, and a Bachelor of Arts in Psychology from Simon Fraser University.
 Outside of work, Newsha enjoys spending time by the water and exploring the north shore community with her family.

 Banking